 The officers are appointed by the Board of Directors and then take the vision of the Board and put the wheels in motion to carry out the goals that are best suited for successful operation of the business.

-Delaware law mandates that an officer of the corporation must be an individual and cannot be another entity; however, Delaware does not have restrictions in place about who can serve as an officer in a corporation.
-Other than residents of restricted countries by the U.S. Treasury Dept. (Cuba, Iran, Libya, North Korea and Syria), anyone can serve as an officer of a Delaware company, and they can operate their business from anywhere in the world.
+Other than residents of restricted countries by the U.S. Treasury Dept. (Cuba, Iran, North Korea and Syria), anyone can serve as an officer of a Delaware company, and they can operate their business from anywhere in the world.

 Some of the more frequently used titles of officers include: